 A wrongful death claim must be proven using a preponderance of the evidence.
 This is a lower standard than criminal cases, which must be proven beyond a reasonable doubt.
 Generally, the person bringing a wrongful death claim must be a beneficiary or close family member of the deceased.

 Both types of lawsuits are governed by a statute of limitations in Texas.
 The law allows two years to file a claim, although some exceptions may apply.
-It is best to discuss the accident and injuries or death with a qualified Houston personal injury and wrongful death attorney.
+It is best to discuss the accident and injuries or death with a qualified Houston wrongful death attorney.

-The first step in the process is to have a consultation with your attorney.
+The first step in the process is to have a consultation with the best attorney.
 You can ask questions and will learn whether you have a valid claim.